-The Fund is principally involved with structured entities through investments in private equity investment funds, unconsolidated subsidiaries, collective investment funds, unlisted unit trusts, insurance-linked investments, shareholder loans, agency mortgage-backed securities and assetbacked securities that are issued by structured entities.
+The Fund is principally involved with structured entities through its investments in private equity investment funds, unconsolidated subsidiaries, collective investment funds, insurance-linked investments, shareholder loans, agency mortgage-backed securities and asset-backed securities that are issued by structured entities.
 The Fund invests in structured entities to assist with the implementation of its overall investment strategy.
 The Fund does not sponsor any structured entities.